Wrecclesham: Notable places

 Wrecclesham's historic character is shown by the presence of the Farnham Pottery, one of the best-preserved examples of a working Victorian country pottery in England and is Grade II-listed.
-It serves as a cafe for locals.
+It serves as a café for locals.
 Just past Wrecclesham Hill is the hamlet of Holt Pound; what is now the Holt Pound recreation ground was one of the chief cricket grounds in Surrey.
 It was used as the venue for three first-class matches between 1791 and 1809 as well as for a number of minor matches.

 Runwick

 Runwick is located across the A31 road, north of Wrecclesham.
 It is made up of small holdings on the Hampshire-Surrey border.
 The '-wick' part of the name meant ″hamlet″ and, from the 13th-century, ″farm″, and is still used in the far east of England to mean ″farm″.
 The ″run″ part of the name relates to an Anglo Saxon England owner, as in Runfold, which is a similar distance from Farnham.